vusalhasanli/aws-python/Readme.md

 # About

-Tutorial project to manage AWS envoirenment using boto3
+CLI tool to manage AWS envoirenment using boto3

 ## Configuration